 This cupcake recipe was adapted from Brown Eyed Baker’s Dark Chocolate Cupcakes recipe, which was adapted from Cook’s Illustrated into a gluten free version.
 It tastes like the real thing when you use my superfine rice flour blend recipe.
 The other changes I made, besides using a different frosting, are the use of gluten free non-fat Greek yogurt instead of whole sour cream, gluten free natural dark chocolate morsels instead of chopped bittersweet chocolate, substituted fine sea salt and evaporated cane juice instead of regular salt and sugar, (though you can use any type you desire), and added hot water.

-Because I substituted non-fat Greek yogurt for whole sour cream, it is important to beat just long enough to blend the batter when adding the flour, as the lack of the additional fat can make the batter tough if over-mixed.
-Though an entire stick of butter and should be sufficient.
+Because I substituted non-fat Greek yogurt for whole sour cream, it is important to beat just long enough to blend the batter when adding the flour.
+The lack of the additional fat can make the batter tough if over-mixed.
+Though an entire stick of butter should be sufficient.

-A moist, not-too-sweet gluten free chocolate muffin recipe, made with dark chocolate and Dutch process cocoa with cream cheese frosting.
+A moist, not-too-sweet gluten free chocolate muffin recipe, made with dark chocolate and Dutch processed cocoa, topped with cream cheese frosting.